 And what about “compostable” straws?
 Are they any better?

 Check your biodegradable / compostable packet of straws or whatever other bioplastic product you have and you may find they conform to the EN 13432 composting standard.
 (Stay with us).
 If the manufacturer has gone all out then it might be supplying something that conforms to the “OK Compost” standard – set by a Belgian firm called Vinçotte.
 Vinçotte will take your product and test it rigorously to see whether it breaks down to form compost according to the standards specified by EN 13432 (specifically that over 90% of the product must have broken down under “biological action” within six months).
 But again – and here is the snag – this only has to happen in conditions that you find in industrial composting units.
 They also have an “OK Compost – Home” standard.
 This is for the packaging that you CAN put in your home composter to make compost.
-The National Trust have switched to this packaging to wrap their magazine in.
+Large organisations like the National Trust have switched to this packaging to wrap their magazine in.
+But the Marine Conservation Society just send out their magazine in the post with no packaging at all.

 Is it better to buy biodegradable?
 Possibly yes, but it is not going to solve the problem of marine plastic pollution.
 It can have some other unintended side effects such as increase littering (people chuck stuff on the ground because they think it is going to disappear).
 And it stops us thinking about the bigger changes we need to make to tackle our over-consumption.